microsoft/workshop-library/resume-website-workshop/3-add-style.md

 * The `section` element is given some margin so that each section (ABOUT, CONTACT, SKILLS) has spacing around it.
 The `p` element is also given some margin.
 * The `i` element is given some spacing on the right.
 These are the icons that we will be adding next.
 * The `hr` element is turned into a thinner gray line by removing its border and providing a background color and height.
-* We reduce the `font-weight` or "thickness" of the font of our `h1` and `h2` so that it's not so blocky.
+* We reduce the `font-weight` or "thickness" of the font of our header tags so that they aren't so blocky.

-> **Note:** Notice how we were able to modify multiple elements by listing them with commas: `h1, h2`.
+> **Note:** Notice how we were able to modify multiple elements by listing them with commas: `h1, h2, h3`.
 Also, `margin-top` and `margin-bottom` sets the margin for the top and bottom respectively.
 You could also use `margin-left` and `margin-right` to set those values, or provide them all by just using `margin`.

 ## Selecting an element by ID